-There will be no change to the existing dwelling on site.
-All pool and deck work will be located well away from the existing residence.
-The proposed pool and decking, located at just above existing ground level on the eastern side, will be located out of ground on the western side due to the slope of the site.
-The proposed pool will be located on an existing rock and soil shelf between the western boundary and the residence.
+The proposed pool will be located on an existing rock and soil shelf between the rear boundary and the residence.
 The idea is to create a functional outdoor space for the recreational use of the owners and their family.
 The remainder of the site will continue to be grass and garden.

-The swimming pool will be medium in size; being a 7.8 x 3.0m shell with limited decking.
-These decked areas are to provide adequate areas for safety and supervision around the pool.
-Decking will not exceed 1m in width around the pool.
-The pool will have setbacks that meet all of Council requirements to ensure that the neighbouring properties retain their privacy.
+The swimming pool will be medium in size; being a 6.2 x 3.5m pool with a small spa attached to the northeastern side.
+The additional decking areas are to provide adequate areas for safety and supervision around the pool.
+Pool copings within the pool area will not exceed 800mm and there will be no decking inside the pool fencing.
+The pool will have setbacks that exceed Council requirements to ensure that the neighbouring properties retain their privacy.
 A number of properties in the immediate area have pools and there are numerous precedents for pools of this size and located similarly on sites.
 There should be no change in views to and from the residence or the neighbouring residences.
-Due to the site restrictions, mainly regarding the slope of the property and the trees located on site, the pool will be located partially out of ground.
-With the portion closest to the residence being at ground level and the western side of the pool being a maximum 1630mm out of ground at the north western corner.
-Though the site is located in Landslip Areas A and B, there should be no impact on any geotechnical concerns of
+Due to the site restrictions, mainly regarding the slope of the property and the trees located on site, the pool will be located out of ground.
+Design of the pool and surrounds took into account the large trees on site, which every effort was made to ensure they would remain healthy, and the Sydney Water sewer line running through the rear yard.
+These restrictions left only one location on site for a pool.

-Council provided that the accompanying report and engineering recommendations are complied with.
+Though the site is located in Landslip Area B, there should be no impact on any geotechnical concerns of Council provided that the accompanying report and engineering recommendations are complied with.
 All recommendations will be followed during the construction phase.
 The pool has been designed to limit the impact on any excavation, tree roots or neighbouring structures.

 The pool will be fully fenced and screened from the rest of the property.
 It should not be visible to passerbys.
-All residences located across the street are at such a distance and at a level so as not to be affected.
+All residences located across the Crescent are at such a distance and at a level so as not to be affected.